AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-02-28-angular-training-days.markdown

 This is the reason that every development course worth its salt features functional code examples.

-So we set out to make a one-stop-shop for a someone who wanted to use AngularJS to develop serious applications.
+So we set out to make a one-stop-shop for someone who wanted to use AngularJS to develop enterprise scale applications.
 You know, translate the questions we struggled with into answers.
-And this lead to us creating the mother of all course example applications (*or at least the mother of all course example application we had ever seen*).
+And this lead to us creating the mother of all course example applications (*or at least the mother of all example applications we had ever seen*).

 {::nomarkdown}
 <figure>